Technosorcery/silver-telegram/docs/PRD.md

 1. **Trigger**: Schedule (weekly, Sunday evening)
 1. **Fetch**: Conversation logs from past week
-1. **Extract**: Request patterns—what did the user ask for repeatedly?
+1. **Extract**: Request patterns.
+What did the user ask for repeatedly?
 1. **Classify**: Which patterns are candidates for automation?
 - Criteria: frequency, predictability, benefit from autonomous operation
 1. **Filter**: Exclude patterns that already have workflows